It only works if people use it.

 Half of CRM implementations fail.

 Duplicates, empty fields, and broken reports usually come from unclear process.
-Define processes first and automate where possible.
+Define processes first and then automate — in that order.

 Be the Exception.